PDM4AR/exercises/docs/07-optimization.md

 ## Run the exercise
 Update your repository running `make update` (refer to [Hello World](01-helloworld.md) for more instructions).

+To be able to import and use *PuLP*, *Google OR-Tools* or *cvxpy*, please rebuild the container running the VS Code command (click Ctrl+Shift+P) `Remote-Containers: Rebuild Container` or `Remote-Containers: Rebuild and Reopen in Container`, and then reinstall the *pdm4ar* module running `pip3 install -e [path/to/exercises_repo]` in the VS Code terminal.

 Run the exercise with:
 ```shell
 python3 [path/to/]src/pdm4ar/main.py --exercise 07